shefalishr95/RAG-app-using-LlamaIndex/README.md

 - **Cloud Hosting**: Hosted on AWS EC2 `t2.xlarge`.
 - **Modularized code**: Aimed to design the codebase with modular components to enhance maintainability and reusability.

-\*The web app is currently unavailable due to resource constraints.
+\*The web app is currently unavailable for open access due to resource constraints, but can be replicated by using this repository.
+Artifacts such as screenshots and videos can be found in the `src/assets` folder.

 ## Architecture